ALaughingHorse/ContextSearching/README.md

 4. Calculate the variance of the relative positions of the word
 5. Repeat the above on all the collected words and acquire 4 lists of metrics above (abs median difference, abs mean difference, 1/count, variance)
 6. normalize the 4 lists
-7. for each collected word, multiply its 4 metrics with user-defined weights and take sum to get a final score
+7. for each collected word, multiply its 4 metrics with user-defined weights and take the sum to get a final score

 The best candidate words at location -1 will have the smallest final score.